vdbrink/vdbrink.github.io/node-red/node-red_pricewatch.md

     ```
     <html><head>...<div id="price">20,95</div>...</head></html>
     ```
-    Sometimes you can try the other options if there comes no data out of this node.
+    Sometimes you can try the other options if there is no data as output of this node.

-* **[html node]** Grab only the price from the page.
+* **[html node]** This node filters away all data to only return the actual price on the page.
+  This Selector is different on each page and the hardest part to find.
+  See [CSS Selector](#define-the-selector) how you can define your own required Selector.

     ```
     Property   msg.payload
     Selector   #price